 Providing access to safe and reliable technology is an important part of this journey.
 Research has proven that technology, when used effectively, can both enhance and transform learning.
 This includes developing important skills, including: critical thinking, communication, creativity and collaboration.

-As pupils begin to work more independently in Years 7 and 8 we have set up individual device programmes.
-Currently, Year 7 use school provided iPads and Year 8 bring in their own devices as they prepare for their next school.
+As pupils begin to work more independently in Years 7 and 8 we have set up an individual device programme.
+Year 7 and Year 8 use school provided iPads.

 Technology may feature prominently in some lessons and less so in others.
 We believe achieving a balance in online and offline activities is essential.
 The devices will therefore serve as tools which teachers and students can use to support their learning and this combination is described as blended learning.